vu-rdm-tech/storage-finder/README.md

 ## Contributing
 If you want to contribute to the texts, feel free to open an issue to this repository.
 Alternatively, you may email the [content lead](mailto:e.j.rodenburg@vu.nl?subject=Storage%20finder).
 Please also get in touch if you would like to test the tool with us.

+## Adding a new storage solution
+A template for adding descriptions for a new storage solution is [here](table-template.md).

 ## Licence
 tbc